clouditor/cloud-property-graph/ppg-testing-library/Linkability/L5-linkability-of-shared-data/Go/README.md

-# Test Case Description: NR2 Non-Repudiation of Sending -- Python
+# Test Case Description: L5 Linkability of Shared Data -- Go
-- Threat description: A signed, i.e. non-reputable, message including personal data is sent from client to server.
+- Threat description: A pseudo-identifier is sent to a server where it can be linked to other pseudo-identifiable data (which may be submitted via the same request).
+The server furthermore shares the data with a third party (where it also may be linked to other pseudo-identifiable data).
 - Expected test outcome:
-  1. The tainted datum in client (TODO) is detected
+  1. The taint is detected
-  2. The usage of the cryptography library's signature method on the tainted datum (TODO) is detected
+  2. The flow of the tainted datum to the HTTP endpoint of the server is detected
-  3. The data flow of the tainted datum together with the signature to the server is detected
+  3. The flow of the tainted datum from the server to the third party is detected